InstrumentsLearn

 Wooden wedges can be found between the ring and the body.
 The player uses a hammer to tighten or loosen the ropes, thereby lowering or raising the pitch.

-Playing Atabaque can be done in three ways.
+Playing the atabaque can be done in three ways.
 A player can use sticks, hands, or a combination of both.
 It’s more comfortable to play the instrument while standing.

 8. Caxixi

-Our next instrument on the list is the Caxixi, a percussion instrument that’s played by shaking.
-The body of the instrument is made of wicker woven into the shape of a bell.
-The bottom is made of dried gourd, and the inside contains seeds.
-There is a handle at the top of the bell for ease of playing.
+Our next instrument on the list is the caxixi, a percussion instrument that’s played by shaking.
+It’s made from woven wicker in the shape of a bell, with a dried gourd bottom and seeds inside.
+It has a handle for easy shaking.

-Before it became a secondary source for berimbau, some indigenous Brazilian Indian groups used the Caxixi for rituals.
-Its origins showed that the instrument was used to drive away evil spirits and summon the good ones.
+Before it became a secondary source for berimbau, indigenous Brazilian groups used the caxixi in rituals to get rid of bad spirits and call good ones.

 9. Agogô